MykolaKud/Brazilian_E-com_Analytics_project/README.md

 ### Investigating Duplicate `review_id` in `olist_order_reviews_dataset`
 Then analyze why `review_id` is duplicated.
 The results indicate that the same `review_id` can be associated with different `order_id` values.

+This is done using the following SQL query:
 [Checking review_id for duplicates reason.sql](https://github.com/MykolaKud/Brazilian_E-com_Analytics_project/blob/3927b8e62abab4786a08f1ce5c3f79890d1c350a/Preparing_dataset_for%20analysis/Checking%20review_id%20for%20duplicates%20reason.sql)

 ## Conclusion
 - A single order can have multiple payments.